MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

      **Reminder:** While making edits to an exclusion, if you change the default filter value after you designate exceptions, the exceptions will be lost.

-7.  **Publish the rule.** After you have finished editing, select **Apply**.
+7.  **Publish the rule.** After you have finished editing, select **Update**.
 Workplace Analytics re-calculates the meeting-exclusion rule.
 After it finishes, if you have no more edits, scroll to the bottom of the summary page and select **Publish**.

      >[!Important]
      > * Your exclusion rule is not saved by default.
 It is saved only after you select **Publish**.